tethysapp/tethysapp-ueb_app/README.md

 ### Tethys Platform

-This web app can be installed in the Tethys Platform (for version 1.X).
+This web app was developed for the Tethys Platform with version 1.3 or 1.4.
 Please check the Tethys Platform [official website](http://docs.tethysplatform.org/en/stable/index.html) for more details.

+This web app was deployed for testing and prototyping purpose at [HydroShare Apps Portal](https://apps.hydroshare.org/apps/).
+The deployment status is subject to change when system functions update in HydroShare.